How to Build an Effective Founding Board

 Partner, The Vella Group

-Published On: January 19, 2023Categories: Board Governance, Insights, Strategic Guidance
+Published On: January 19, 2023Categories: Board Governance, Insights

 All nonprofit organizations need a governing board for practical, ethical and legal reasons – that’s a given.
 But these days, a strong, smoothly functioning board is more important than ever, particularly as many organizations in Detroit and beyond continue to struggle with the pandemic and economic uncertainty.